-In this chapter, you learned to: O Use clustering to get ideas for writing O Identify the three parts of a listing-order paragraph O Use listing-order transition signals and conclusion signals O Organize ideas with an outline O Work with compound sentences O Identify and correct run-ons and comma splices O Use listing order to write a paragraph related to a career.
-Which ones can you do well?
-Mark them Which ones do you need to practice more?
-Mark them
+- O Use clustering to get ideas for writing - O Identify the three parts of a listing-order paragraph - O Use listing-order transition signals and conclusion signals - O Organize ideas with an outline - O Work with compound sentences - O Identify and correct run-ons and comma splices - O Use listing order to write a paragraph related to a career.

+Which ones do you need to practice more?
+Mark them 🕅